switzersc-usds/cms-api-framework/exercises/2020-07-15-birds-of-a-feather.md

 3. API testing, monitoring, and security.
 Lead: Gina Maini
 4. API discovery, promotion, and change management.
 Lead: Anshul Kumar

 You can choose which group you'd like to participate in.
+Let us know beforehand which group by filling out [this form](https://forms.gle/8oYAMx3oemWTiSZA6).

 It may take a few minutes to get everyone in the right group, so please be patient with us and don't step away for a break until you're in the group you want to be in.

 **Once in your group:**